aishikabiswas/GuruShish/README.md

 # 4. Run both frontend and backend (in separate terminals)
 npm run dev  # for frontend
-npm run start # for backend
+npm run start : dev # for backend